hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 These playbooks perform the following tasks on the Master/Worker nodes as defined in the Ansible [hosts](/ansible_3par_docker_plugin/hosts) file.
 * Configure the Docker Services for the HPE 3PAR Docker Volume Plug-in
-* Deploys a 3-node Highly Available etcd cluster
 * Deploys the config files (iSCSI or FC) to support your environment
 * Installs the HPE 3PAR Docker Volume Plug-in (Containerized version)
+* For standalone docker environment,
+  * Deploys an etcd cluster
 * For Kubernetes/OpenShift,
+  * Deploys a 3-node Highly Available etcd cluster
   * Deploys the HPE FlexVolume Drivers

 ### Prerequisites: